EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-04-04-rails-setup-table-with-multiple-columns-with-the-same-model.md

 end
 {% endhighlight %}

+Lets run a migration to apply the changes to our database.

+{% highlight shell %}
+rails db:migrate # rake db:migrate if using Rails 4 and below.
+{% endhighlight %}

 When I was new to Ruby on Rails, I would think that this is enough to setup the model TransferAsset and the association with its attributes.

-Let's run a migration and see what happens by executing the command below.
+Lets write a unit test that checks the belongs_to association.
+If you are using Rspec with the 'Shoulda matchers' gem it would look like this:

+{% highlight ruby %}
+# spec/models/transfer_request_spec.rb
+require 'rails_helper'

+RSpec.describe TransferRequest, type: :model do it { is_expected.to belong_to :sender }
+  it { is_expected.to belong_to :receiver }
+end
+{% endhighlight %}

+Now the run the test to check if the association was set up properly.
+Run the command below if you are using Rspec.

 {% highlight shell %}
-rails db:migrate # Same as rake db:migrate
+bundle exec rspec
 {% endhighlight %}

+The test will fail.

+Lets analyze how this happened by first looking at the CreateTransferRequest migration file and the changes it contributed to the 'db/schema.rb' file after running the migration.
+Running the migration modifies the db/schema.rb.
+This piece of code will be added to it.
+Take note of the last two lines on the code below.

+{% highlight ruby %}
+# db/schema.rb
+create_table "transfer_requests", force: :cascade do |t|
+  t.bigint "sender_id"
+  t.bigint "receiver_id"
+  t.datetime "created_at", null: false
+  t.datetime "updated_at", null: false
+  t.index ["receiver_id"], name: "index_transfer_requests_on_receiver_id"
+  t.index ["sender_id"], name: "index_transfer_requests_on_sender_id"
+end

+add_foreign_key "transfer_requests", "sender"
+add_foreign_key "transfer_requests", "receiver"
+{% endhighlight %}

+This instructs Rails Active Record to create the table 'tansfer_request' with columns 'sender_id' and 'receiver_id' which is represented by TransferRequest as a model.
+The last two lines call the method 'add_foreign_key' which takes a table where the foreign keys reside as the first argument and another table that will be references by the foreign key as the second argument.
+Because of this Rails assumes that a table called 'sender' and 'receiver' actually exists which isn't true.

+To fix this, we need to remove the last two lines on our code snippet to prevent Rails from referencing the tables that don't exist however we can't just remove the last two lines on the 'db/schema.rb' because it will be inconsistent with our migration file.
+We need to modify the CreateTransferRequest migration but before that we must undo some changes to the database by rolling it back to the state where the 'transfer_request' table doesn't exist.
+Execute the command below to revert the last migration and undo the changes to the databse.

+{% highlight ruby %}
+rails db:migrate # rake db:migrate if using Rails 4 and below.
+{% endhighlight %}

-The command above would fail and show an error.
-At the CreateTransferRequest migration file, the table 'transfer_request' references its attribute 'sender' as a foreign key and because of this Rails assumed that a table called 'sender' exists which does not.
-The same is true for the attribute 'receiver'.
-To fix this, the value of the foreign_key should be false or we can just ommit the part where the foreign_key is passed since it is false by default like the code below.
+This would revert the database and the 'db/schema.rb' file to its previous state.
+On the CreateTransferRequest migration file the value of the 'foreign_key' should be false or we can just ommit the part where the foreign_key is passed since it is false by default like the code below.

 {% highlight ruby %}
 # db/migrations/20180404063005_create_transfer_requests.rb